Paleochora to Sougia Hike in Crete, Greece

 The Paleochora to Sougia hike is part of the E4 European long distance path in Crete.

-The trail starts off on a really long road which hugs the coast.
-From the gravel path, chances of spotting Cretan “Kri-Kri” mountain goats are high.
+From Paleochora, the trail starts off on a really long dusty dirt road which hugs the coast.
+This first section is very “Bla”.
+It’s likely you’ll spot Cretan “Kri-Kri” mountain goats along the way.

-Signs point to the popular Gialiskari Beach which some consider to be one of Crete’s best beaches.
+Signs point to the popular Gialiskari Beach (or Anidri beach) which some consider to be one of Crete’s best beaches.
 You’ll instantly know it by the collection of sun loungers lining the beach.
 Don’t be shocked if you are greeted by a casual flash of nudity.
-That’s one of the main reasons it’s gained special fame.
+That’s another reason it’s gained special fame.

-As the trail edges away from the sea, get ready – a couple strenuous ascents and descents are up next.
-A bit of scrambling is required.
+As the trail edges away from the sea, get ready – a strenuous ascent is up next.
+A bit of scrambling on the rocky trail is required.

 The route is mostly exposed.
 There’s no tree cover.
 No shepherd’s hut.
 It’s you, the Greek sun and accompanying views of the deep blue Libyan Sea.

 Like several neighbouring settlements and beaches on the southwestern Cretan coast, Lissos is only accessible by foot or by boat.
 Meaning there’s a good chance this spot might be all yours while there.
-Cool place to spend a lazy afternoon if not for, you know… pesky walking plans.
+Stop at Lissos and have a swim.
+After your swim, you can either:

-The path then leads you through Lissos gorge and soon afterwards you arrive at the harbour of Sougia
+2: Continue the hike to Sougia.
+The path then leads you to Lissos gorge and after which you arrive at the harbour of Sougia.
+The walk from Lissos to Sougia takes approximately 2 hours.

 In reality, I never made it to the gorge – I’ve read it’s stunning though.
 My walk ended at Lissos Beach where the day’s saviour eventually appeared.
-His name was Yannis and he’s the captain of the boat you’ll want to call if you complete the hike in Lissos and need a ride to Sougia.
+His name was Yiannis and he’s the captain of one of the taxi boats you’ll want to pre-arrange if you finish the hike in Lissos and need a ride to Sougia.

 Paleochora to Sougia hike - Crete Greece - Simone Says GO! - Travel Blog